 5) It’s easy

 Everyone can enjoy the relaxing, stress-busting activity of gardening, whether you are experienced or a gardening newbie.
-From acres of landscaped gardens to a few ceramic pots on the balcony, gardening is easy.
+From acres of landscaped gardens to a few ceramic pots on the balcony, starting your garden is easy.
 Unless you forget to water plants for weeks on end, you will get some kind of result that delivers satisfaction that in itself, bolster emotional and mental wellbeing.

 What effect do you think gardening has on your wellbeing, physical and emotional?